omerbenda98/FinalProject/README.md

 - Dog Adoption Cards: Business users can create, edit, and delete dog adoption cards.
 - Real-Time Chat: Enables users to communicate in real time, with chat histories saved to the database.

-We hope our website makes the process of dog adoption smoother and happier for both the adopters and the ones putting up the dogs for adoption.
-Feel free to contribute and suggest improvements.